How to Choose a Stage Name: Cool & Best Ideas for Singers & Music

 How to choose a stage name that’s cool

 These are our top tips on how to pick a stage name or how to make an artist name for yourself you won’t regret

-#1 Create an artist persona and a name to match
+#1 Create a singer name and a persona to match

 As well as creating something distinctive, using a stage name as a singer can help you to adopt a persona when performing.
 Immersing yourself in an alternative identity can be liberating and allow you to create an even more engaging stage presence.